Your Research Is Publishable When It’s Purple

 If your research is a brown cow in a field of other brown and black cows in between fields of corn, there might be nothing particularly wrong with it.
 It might be unimpeachably ordinary.
 But so long as it’s just ordinary, it’s not publishable.

 They might hear or read your research.
-But are they going to engage with it?
+But are they going to interact with it?
+The odds are good they probably won’t.

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.